 If a tree randomly falls on your vehicle while you’re driving down the street, your comprehensive coverage will pay for repairs, minus your deductible.
 That’s because it’s something that you can’t predict or avoid as a driver.

-If a tree falls on your vehicle or you accidentally collide with one, it’s important to have proper coverage.
+If a tree falls on your vehicle or you accidentally collide with one, it’s important to have auto insurance.
 Without it, you could end up paying out of pocket for repairs.
 It’s a good idea to add full coverage, including collision and comprehensive, to your policy so you’re ready for anything.

 How Can I Avoid Tree Damage?